-The 2026 Medicare Part B deductible is now $283, a $26 jump from the $257 that beneficiaries paid in 2025.
-Paired with a standard monthly premium that rose to $202.90 from $185.00, the increase means a typical beneficiary on traditional Medicare is paying roughly $241 more this year for outpatient coverage before Medicare picks up its 80 percent share of doctor visits, lab work, and imaging.
+The 2026 Medicare Part B deductible is now $283, a $26 increase from the $257 that beneficiaries paid in 2025.
+Paired with a standard monthly premium that rose to $202.90 from $185.00, that bump means a typical beneficiary on traditional Medicare is paying roughly $241 more this year for outpatient coverage before Medicare picks up its 80 percent share of doctor visits, lab work, and imaging.

 What the increases actually mean for your wallet

 The Part B deductible is the amount you pay out of pocket each calendar year before Medicare begins covering 80 percent of approved outpatient charges.
-At $283, the 2026 figure represents roughly a 10 percent increase over the 2025 level of $257.
-In percentage terms, that outpaces the premium hike, even though the premium’s $17.90 monthly jump adds up to more in raw dollars across a full year ($214.80).
+At $283, the 2026 figure represents roughly a 10 percent jump over the 2025 level of $257.
+In percentage terms, the deductible increase actually outpaces the premium hike.
+But the premium adds more to your annual bill, $214.80 versus $26.

 - 2025 annual Part B cost floor: $185.00 × 12 months + $257 deductible = $2,477